Looking after a used car

 Below we’ve listed some of the most common issues or replacements that will occur with older vehicles.
 These class as standard ‘wear and tear’ and are to be expected at some point with older cars.

-Similarly to a clutch, these are something that ares going to be used a lot and will wear down with age.
+These are something that ares going to be used a lot and will wear down with age.

 We all know household bulbs don’t last forever, it’s the same with cars.
-Sooner or later you’ll need to replace some of your bulbs.

-Another small change that could make a big difference.
 After several years you will need to replace these just to get a streak free wipe and ensure you’re able to see if it rains.

 How to minimise issues with your used car: